openmls/openmls/book/src/traits/traits.md

 {{#include ../../../traits/src/key_store.rs:15:40}}
 ```

-**NOTE:** Right now key material need to be extractable from the key store.
+**NOTE:** Right now key material needs to be extractable from the key store.
 This will most likely change in future.

 ### OpenMlsCryptoProvider